DiLi-Lab/PoTeC/eyetracking_data/README.md

 Can be (re)created using this script: ``additional_scripts/compute_reading_measures.py``.

-## reader_rm_wf
+> More information on the script is found in the additional scripts' [README](../additional_scripts/README.md)

+## Merged: reader info, word features and reading measures

 This folder contains the fixation data merged with the reading measures and word features ordered by word order of the original stimulus.

 Can be (re)created using this script: ``additional_scripts/merge_rm_wf.py``.

+> More information on the script is found in the additional scripts' [README](../additional_scripts/README.md)

-## scanpaths & scanpaths_reader_rm_wf
+## Scanpaths

-This folder contains the fixation data ordered temporally by fixation index.
+This scanpaths folder contains the fixation data ordered temporally by fixation index.

 The scanpaths can be (re)created using this script: ``additional_scripts/generate_scanpaths.py``.

+> More information on the script is found in the additional scripts' [README](../additional_scripts/README.md)

+## Merged: scanpaths, reading measures, word features and reader info

-These files can be easily merged with the reader information and the word features using this script `additional_scripts/merge_scanpaths_rm_wf.py`.
+The scanpath files can be easily merged with the reader information, the reading measures and the word features using this script `additional_scripts/merge_scanpaths_rm_wf.py`.
 The resulting data files will be written to the folder `scanpaths_reader_rm_wf`.

+> More information on the script is found in the additional scripts' [README](../additional_scripts/README.md)

 ## File: ``original_uncorrected_fixation_report.txt``